romdalf/glowing-octo-eureka/docs/latest/reference/scheduler/admission-controller.md

----
-title: Admission Controller
+# Admission Controller
-weight: 20
----

-Ondat implements a `MutatingAdmissionWebhook` [Admission Controller](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#what-are-admission-webhooks) to ensure that Pods using Ondat Volumes use the [storageos-scheduler](
-{{< ref "docs/reference/scheduler/_index.md" >}}).
-An admission controller intercepts
-requests to the Kubernetes API server prior to persistence of the object, but after the request is authenticated and authorized.
+Ondat implements a `MutatingAdmissionWebhook` [Admission Controller](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#what-are-admission-webhooks) to ensure that Pods using Ondat Volumes use the [storageos-scheduler](../../reference/scheduler/_index.md).
+An admission controller intercepts requests to the Kubernetes API server prior to persistence of the object, but after the request is authenticated and authorized.